Ayncor/contracts/v1/domain/core-service.md

 **Constraints**

 - Append-only for `Message` rows; edits do not update `Message`.
-- `kind=SYSTEM` messages must be authored by `author_id` representing a system user/service principal (implementation detail) but are still auditable.
+- `kind=SYSTEM` messages are system-generated events (e.g. "participant joined"). `author_id` may be set to the user who triggered the action (e.g. who added the participant) or null for system-initiated events; they are still auditable.

 **API (messages)**